YashilModi/World-Cup-Prediction/World Cup/README.md

 # Predicting the 2026 FIFA World Cup Winner

-A statistical simulation that forecasts the winner of the 2026 FIFA World Cup from a *artially played tournament(only 28 of the 72 group games are complete) by modelling individual matches, simulating the games that haven't happened yet, and playing the bracket forward to a champion thousands of times.
+A statistical simulation that forecasts the winner of the 2026 FIFA World Cup from a partially played tournament(only 28 of the 72 group games are complete) by modelling individual matches, simulating the games that haven't happened yet, and playing the bracket forward to a champion thousands of times.